nemediano/nemediano.github.io/resume.md

 At FESA I tried to do my best to help and participate in every possible activity.
 Among others I was a [technical council](https://consejotecnico.acatlan.unam.mx/){:target="_blank" rel="noreferrer noopener"} member, contributed to design M@’s plan of study and advised freshman students as a mentor.

-#### Science School
+#### School of Sciences

 ![Facultad de ciencias UNAM]({{ site.baseurl }}/static/images/places/ciencias1.jpg "Facultad de ciencias UNAM")

-During my masters degree, I was a teaching assistant at [Science School](https://www.fciencias.unam.mx/){:target="_blank" rel="noreferrer noopener"}  in [two courses](https://archive.fciencias.unam.mx/directorio/63922){:target="_blank" rel="noreferrer noopener"}.
+During my masters degree, I was a teaching assistant at the [School of Sciences](https://www.fciencias.unam.mx/){:target="_blank" rel="noreferrer noopener"}  in [two courses](https://archive.fciencias.unam.mx/directorio/63922){:target="_blank" rel="noreferrer noopener"}.
 The first: Advanced Programming was about Object Oriented Programming.
 The second: Modern Geometry was about doing geometry using only a ruler and a pair of compasses.
 Modern Geometry it's a funny name since it is the way geometry was studied in ancient Greece.

-Before that, I also worked as a laboratory assistant as part of one of the Macropojects at UNAM (which was located also at Science school) for a few months in 2006-2007.
+Before that, I also worked as a laboratory assistant as part of one of the Macropojects at UNAM (which was located also at the School of Sciences) for a few months in 2006-2007.
-There I was in charge of maintaining our SVN repositories and created a website using a LAMP suite.
+There, I was in charge of maintaining our SVN repositories and created a website using a LAMP suite.

 #### Institute of Research in Applied Mathematics and Systems